 Man finds 100 tires dumped on his property

-Deputies searching for suspect vehicle, license plate
+Deputies searching for suspect's vehicle

 A Hawkins County man said someone dumped more than 100 tires of various sizes and conditions on his private property along Highway 66 in Bulls Gap on Thursday.